Security-Onion-Solutions/securityonion-docs/getting-started.rst

 **Once I've booted the ISO image, how do I install it?**

-The :ref:`installation` section has steps for our Security Onion ISO image and for standard CentOS 7, Ubuntu 18.04, and Ubuntu 20.04 ISO images.
+The :ref:`installation` section has steps for our Security Onion ISO image and for standard Rocky Linux 9 and Ubuntu 22.04 ISO images.

 **After installation, how do I configure Security Onion?**